-Interview with Dr. Christion Zouain – 378
+Interview with Dr. Christian Zouain – 378

 In this podcast episode, we revisit our enlightening conversation with CDI Expert Dr. Christian Zouain.
 He shares his journey from foreign medical graduate to a Clinical Documentation Improvement (CDI) specialist.